Kids Get Coronavirus, But Do They Spread It? We'll Find Out When Schools Reopen

 But she points out that these countries that successfully reopened schools had low community transmission on the date they reopened.

 "For instance in Japan, South Korea, Finland and France, each of those countries had about 1 or fewer cases per 100,000 people when they reopened," she says.
-In contrast there are currently some U.S counties with 80 or more new daily cases per 100,000.
+In contrast, there are currently some U.S counties with 80 or more new daily cases per 100,000.

-And while there's no standard metric for determining what rate of community spread is too high to have schools open, many epidemiologists say that when a county has more than 25 new cases a day per 100,000, the county is considered in the "red" zone, and should consider shelter-in-place advisories, which would include keeping schools closed.
+And while there's no standard metric for determining what rate of community spread is too high to have schools open, many epidemiologists say that when a county has more than 25 new cases a day per 100,000, the county is considered in the "red" zone and should consider shelter-in-place advisories, which would include keeping schools closed.

 "So we really need to be doing all we can to drive those numbers down so that we can return children to school buildings," Cicero says.

-Given the fact that the virus is still circulating widely in many areas of the U.S., experts say school re-opening plans must include measures to safeguard students and teachers.
+Given the fact that the virus is still circulating widely in many areas of the U.S., experts say school reopening plans must include measures to safeguard students and teachers.

 "The way we can do this safely is really by having very strong plans laid out ahead of time as to how to essentially limit interactions," says Dr. Bill Miller, an epidemiologist and physician at Ohio State University.

 This is why many school plans call for pods or splitting classrooms into smaller groups to "make bubbles of kids," as Miller describes it, so that you're not crossing groups of kids across different classes.
-Limiting class sizes also make social distancing more feasible.
+Limiting class sizes also makes social distancing more feasible.

 Overall, when it comes to opening schools, "I think the benefits outweigh the risks," Miller says.
-But, he cautions that many places in the country have infection rates that are spiraling upwards.
-"So it's really going to take a lot of attention and caution and at any point I think it would be appropriate to pull the trigger and say, no, we can't [open]," he says, or that we need to close schools again.
+But, he cautions that many places in the country have infection rates that are spiraling upward.
+"So it's really going to take a lot of attention and caution, and at any point I think it would be appropriate to pull the trigger and say, no, we can't [open]," he says, or that we need to close schools again.

-To have the best chance of successfully remaining open, "schools should consider postponing bringing kids back into the classroom in regions where there is substantial community transmission of the virus," says Cicero.
+To have the best chance of successfully remaining open, "schools should consider postponing bringing kids back into the classroom in regions where there is substantial community transmission of the virus," Cicero says.

 "This should be a national priority," she says, "It's measurably more important than reopening bars and restaurants."